ajvincent/es-membrane/_03_shadowproxyhandler/README.md

 This is the purpose of the `ShadowProxyHandler<T>` type, which carries these additional arguments.

+`ShadowProxyHandlerAspect<T>` rewrites the `ShadowProxyHandler<T>` type, so every trap returns void.
+This will be useful for aspect-oriented programming, where each aspect class implements one part of the membrane (usually preconditions, postconditions, class invariants, etc.)

 `ShadowHeadHandler` converts from `Required<ProxyHandler<T>>` to `ShadowProxyHandler<T>`, with the assistance of two `ObjectGraphStub` instances to (maybe) convert arguments from one object graph to another.